 By onboarding with Pipefy, HR departments get:

-- Standardization: The correct steps are followed by everyone involved with a clear and defined structure, avoiding lost information (such as employees who do not have access to emails, software, and equipment).
+- Standardization.
+The correct steps are followed by everyone involved with a clear and defined structure, avoiding lost information (such as employees who do not have access to emails, software, and equipment).

-- Scalability with automation: Scale employee onboarding without losing human touch that is so essential to this process.
+- Scalability with automation.
+Scale employee onboarding without losing human touch that is so essential to this process.
 Focus on human contact, and let manual work be automated.

-- Integration with processes and systems: Connect related processes to share data among them and integrate other platforms for a continuous, centralized flow.
+- Integration with processes and systems.
+Connect related processes to share data among them and integrate other platforms for a continuous, centralized flow.

 In addition to these benefits, by having a well-structured and digitized employee onboarding process, the HR team can better monitor statuses and metrics, with easy access to historical information so that onboarding is continuously improved.

-|“The modernization [of the onboarding] process has brought improvements not only for us, but also for the first impressions about the company.
-Making new employees feel welcome is crucial to make them feel at home.”|
+“The modernization [of the onboarding] process has brought improvements not only for us, but also for the first impressions about the company.
+Making new employees feel welcome is crucial to make them feel at home.”

-Neila Nascimento, VTEX Tech Recruiter VTEX
+Neila Nascimento, tech recruiter at VTEX

-3. How to build an efficient onboarding process
+Employee onboarding tutorial: Build an efficient onboarding process

 In the Pipefy Template Gallery, you will find a template for employee onboarding that works as a starting point for further customization.
 This flowchart represents part of this basic template, with some additions: